erinata/SublimeBullet/README.md

 Install manually

 1. Download the repo
-2. Copy everything in the repo to a folder named "MarkdownBuild" under the package folder of SublimeText 2 (create it if it doesn't exist)
+2. Copy everything in the repo to a folder named "Bullet" under the package folder of SublimeText 2 (create it if it doesn't exist)

 ## Usage